Pelvic Floor Self Care and Kegel Training Across the Lifespan

 • Address contributors such as constipation and high-strain behaviors.

-• Refer for pelvic-floor physical therapy when symptoms persist or function is significantly impaired.
+• Refer for pelvic-floor physical therapy when urinary incontinence or other dysfunction persists despite structured Kegel training.

 Technique Error Risk